 Coursework Format Due date

 & marks

-Essay on the 2030 decarbonisation challenge facing the UK electricity system.
-Individual Report 26 March 202
+Essay on the 2030 decarbonisation challenge facing the UK electricity Individual Report 24 March 202

-Learning objectives: 2000 words [100/100]
+system.
+2000 words [100/100]

-anonymously marked
+Learning objectives: anonymously marked

 To discuss the challenge of decarbonising the UK electricity system by 2030.

 To cover both the economic and engineering challenges facing the UK electricity system.